microsoft/WhatTheHack/057-AzureRouteServer/Student/Resources/centralnva.md

 [< Back to Challenge 1](../Challenge-01.md)

+# Deploying an NVA in the hub VNet

-#### You can use this script to deploy and configure the Central Network Virtual Appliance (Cisco CSR 1000v):
+You can use this code to deploy and configure the Central Network Virtual Appliance (Cisco CSR 1000v):

 ### Azure CLI CSR Creation